drash7/Packet39-VRCraneSimulator-Team2/README.md

     4. If prompted with ‘Allow access to data’, select Deny.
     5. Next, there will be a prompt to Enable Oculus Link (beta), select Enable to begin remote rendering via Oculus Link.
     6. Open the project in Unity.

+   * The fully functional simulation is stored in the Slider scene, found in Assets > Scenes.

 ## Contact